core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 If a server generates a CoAP message in response to a Group OSCORE request, then the server SHALL follow the description in Section 8.3 of {{RFC8613}}, with the modifications described in this section.

-Note that the server always protects a response with the Sender Context from its latest Security Context, and that a new Security Context does not reset the Sender Sequence Number unless otherwise specified by the application (see {{sec-group-key-management}}).
+Note that the server always protects a response with the Sender Context from its latest Security Context, and that establishing a new Security Context resets the Sender Sequence Number to 0 (see {{sec-group-key-management}}).

 * In step 2, the Additional Authenticated Data is modified as described in {{sec-cose-object}}.